DionicSoftware/FoundersFortuneLocalization/websites/steam.md

 ### English
 Deal with Tantrums

 In an ideal life, all your wishes come true, at least that’s what Toni thinks.
-Fulfilled wishes can cause a citizen to have good mood, while hunger, injuries, boring conversations, or even nightmares will make him feel bad.
+Fulfilled wishes can promote good moods, while hunger, injuries, boring conversations, or even nightmares will make your citizens feel bad.

 If you ignore your colonists' needs and wishes for too long, one of them might have a breakdown and throw a tantrum.